davekinkead/thesis/writing/Papers/Arse About Face Liberalism.md

 This brittleness is exacerbated by the degree of diversity within a political unit, something which the realisation of political liberalism entails.

-And the key driver of this brittleness, as I'll try to argue next, is that the fixed boundaries and inward focus of liberal theory fail to provide the flexibility required for liberal induced pluralism.

 ---

 ## Contradiction